The 11 most efficient solar panels

 Once we have all of these details, we check the database to see which panels are the most efficient.

-Since each manufacturer uses the same technology in all their most efficient models, we’ve decided to only include the best panels from every company, while still mentioning their other designs that perform well.
+Since each manufacturer uses the same technology in all their most efficient models, we’ve decided to only include the best panel from each company, while still mentioning their other designs that perform well.

 What’s the most efficient type of solar panel?

-The most efficient type of solar panel designed for domestic properties is a tandem panel made of perovskite and silicon.
+The most efficient type of solar panel is a tandem panel made of perovskite and silicon - although it is currently not available for residential use and could be many years away.

 Perovskite is a synthetic material based on the crystal structure of a mineral that’s also – confusingly – called perovskite.